Bobbyzain/alx-zero_day/README.md

-My first readme
+My first readme.
-We have gotta ace this. no going back
+We have gotta ace this, so no going back